In this guide, we will walk through the steps necessary to configure your AWS

 Prior to adding AWS to Crossplane, following steps need to be taken

-CLICrossplane uses AWS security credentials, and stores them as a secret which
+provider-aws is installed in the same clusterkubectl is configured to communicate with the same clusteraws CLICrossplane uses AWS security credentials, and stores them as a secret which

-instance.
+is managed by an AWS ProviderConfig instance.
 In addition, the AWS default region is

 also used for targeting a specific region.
 Crossplane requires to have aws